joutria/portfolio-joutria/README.md

-# portfolio-joutria
+# React Js Web Dev Portfolio
-React Js Web Dev Portfolio
+This is a portfolio to display mi skills and projects as a junior web developer.